Guy Den Ouden

 Early Life and Background

-Guy den Ouden was born in Maarssen, in the middle of the Netherlands, in the province of Utrecht.
-He is the son of Arnoud and Anne Den Ouden, who were both keen tennis players.
-Growing up, he played football at VV Maarssen before concentrating on tennis.
-His early exposure to the sport was significant, as he trained at the National Tennis Center with senior professionals such as Botic van de Zandschulp, Robin Haase, and Jesper de Jong.
-Den Ouden became the Dutch champion at both U16 and U18 levels, showcasing his talent from a young age.
+Guy Den Ouden was born in Maarssen, in the middle of the Netherlands, in the province of Utrecht.
+He is the son of Arnoud and Anne Den Ouden, both keen tennis players whose enthusiasm for the sport shaped his early years.
+Growing up in a sporting household, he first played football at local club VV Maarssen before concentrating fully on tennis.

 Path to Tennis